Architecture

 Example: scrum runtime model

-In the scrum profile, Member A is the human-assistant (board scanner, backlog manager, review gater) and Member B is the architect (board scanner, designer, planner, breakdown executor).
-The human-assistant watches for status/po:* labels and the architect watches for status/arch:* labels.
+In the scrum profile, Member A is the human-assistant (backlog manager, review gater) and Member B is the architect (designer, planner, breakdown executor, epic monitor).
+Both use the board-scanner skill (auto-injected into the coordinator) to scan for matching status labels — the human-assistant watches for status/po:* and the architect watches for status/arch:*.

 Related topics